-A client may engage in exploring 'edge of awareness' experience (Mearns, 2002) with them having an implicit awareness of thought or feeling but is not yet able to express this explicitly.
-When exploring this implicit material, the client can sometimes lose their trail of thought.
+A client may engage in exploring 'edge of awareness' experience (Mearns, 2002) with them having an implicit awareness of thought or feeling but is not yet able to express that explicitly.
+When exploring implicit material in words alone the client can sometimes lose their trail of thought.
 Although some clients seem able to follow their thread easier than others, the object acting as a 'physical anchor' appears to be a reference point, aiding the process of discovery.
 Such discovery can facilitate the integration of any insight gained into the client's phenomenological awareness "with the implicit being verbally and emotionally expressed explicitly" (Fleet, 2015, p17).